Outbound Prospecting: All to Know

 Even more especially if you have an expert in your corner.

-What Is Outbound Prospecting?
+What is Outbound Prospecting?

-Prospecting is the process of finding potential leads that may turn into paying customers.
+Outbound Prospecting is the process of finding potential leads that may turn into paying customers.
 Typically, this is done by your sales development reps and team, or you can outsource it to specialists.

 As such, the key difference between inbound vs outbound prospecting is where the leads are coming from.
 All other parts of the chain are then dependent on this initial step.
-If you are providing the information to a tailored set of leads, based on an ideal customer profile, you have already qualified them somewhat and any responses should be considered overwhelmingly positively and as actual possibilities of a sale.
+If you are providing the information to a tailored set of leads, based on an ideal customer profile, you have already qualified them somewhat, and any responses should be considered overwhelmingly positively and as actual possibilities of a sale.

 In inbound prospecting, instead, the important, time-consuming step is the qualification of leads.
 You may receive 50 to 100 interested leads every day, but if you add all of them to the sales funnel without qualifying them, you will muddy the waters and the work for yourself and for your numbers at the end of the quarter.